Shopify/Klint/docusaurus/docs/2-core-concepts/lifecycle.md

 - **Cached** - values set here persist across frames

 Use setup for:
-- Setting static configuration (font, text alignment, etc.)
+- Setting the initial configuration (font, text alignment, etc.)
 - Processing resources loaded in preload
 - Creating initial state for animation
 - Initializing values that don't need to change every frame

+If you need complex initialization, do not block the `preload`, initialize your value in `setup`.
+On top of this, your custom functions and plugins will then be available.

 ### Draw Phase